buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Duration**: Instantaneous

 *Limited Wish* is an extremely powerful and versatile spell that allows the caster to accomplish "almost anything".
 The basic use of this spell is to replicate the effect of any other spell of 7th level or lower.
-You don't need to meet any of the spell's requirements, including expensive material components.
+You don' \*\*t need to meet any of the spell' \*\*s requirements, including expensive material components.
 The spell simply takes effect.
 Alternatively, you can create one of the following effects of your choice:

 - You create an object of no more than 3000 gp in value that is not a magic item.
 The object can be no more than 90 meters in any dimension, and it appears in an unoccupied space on the ground.
 - You allow up to 5 creatures that you can see to regain all their Hit Points, and you end all effects on them described by the greater restoration spell.
 - You grant up to 5 creatures that you can see resistance to a damage type of your choice for 8 hours.
 - You grant up to 4 creatures that you can see immunity to a single spell or other magical effect for 8 hours.
-For example, you could make yourself and all your companions immune to a lich's life drain attack.
+For example, you could make yourself and all your companions immune to a lich' \*\*s life drain attack.

 State your wish to the Narrator as precisely as possible.
 The Game Master has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
 The spell could simply fail, the effect you desire could only be partly achieved, or you could suffer some unforeseen consequence as a result of how you worded the wish.

-### Ljust's Tear
+### Ljust' \*\*s Tear

 * **Magic List**: Universal
 * **Level**: 0, Uncommon